Liu-Zachary/Liu-Zachary/README.md

 * Self-taught software developer
 * Interested in AI, machine learning, backend systems, and full-stack development
 * Currently learning more languages and tools focused on machine learning.
+* Also I do game development on the side coding with Lua on Roblox